Eugeniia/evgeniiagolovina.github.io/index.md

 Position: Postdoctoral Fellow<br/>

 Liggins Institute is one of the world-leading centers investigating fetal and child health, genetics, epigenetics, and nutrition with the goal of translating research into real-world applications that can prevent or better manage non-communicable diseases.
 At the Institute, I am involved in multi-omics integrative data analysis and the development of a Machine Learning approach to predict an individual’s predisposition to chronic obstructive pulmonary disease (COPD).

 &nbsp;

+<strong>01.11.2021 &mdash; present</strong><br/>
+<strong>[University of Auckland](https://www.auckland.ac.nz/en.html)</strong>, Auckland, New Zealand<br/>
+Position: UoA Microinternship Mentor<br/>

+The UoA Virtual Microinternship is a great opportunity for international students to work on real business projects.
+As a UoA Microinternship Mentor, I am involved in supporting the students to gain real world industry experience with leading New Zealand organisations, and to develop their employability skills, confidence and connections.

+&nbsp;